Proofreading Your Resume

 You would assume that spelling errors are no longer an issue today since nearly everyone uses Microsoft Word to write their resumes; however, you would be incorrect.

 Certainly not nearly as common as it once was, inaccurate spelling on resumes submitted to employers still occurs frequently.
-According to Undercover Recruiter, 59% of recruiters will reject a candidate because of poor grammar or spelling errors, which indicate that a candidate is sloppy and hasn’t taken the time to accurately proofread their resume.
+It’s very common for recruiters to reject a candidate because of poor grammar or spelling errors, which indicate that a candidate is sloppy and hasn’t taken the time to accurately proofread their resume.

 Even if your spell checker is accurate, common spelling errors can occur in uppercase font where the spell checker may not be reviewing.
 Microsoft Word has settings that allow for uppercase spell checking that should always be enabled.